 The probability of capturing snow leopards, given presence is likely to be affected by the topography of the sites where the camera traps are installed.
 Similarly, they are likely to be attracted to waterholes.
 We investigated the effect of terrain ruggedness, topography and presence of waterholes.

 Telemetry data from 20 snow leopards report that snow leopards show strong selection of rugged habitat types and avoid flat habitats for their routine movements within the maximum convex polygons of their home ranges.
-Models assuming non-Euclidean ranging patterns around activity centres of the snow leopards were compared with those considering Euclidean activity patterns.
+Models assuming non-uniform ranging patterns around activity centres of the snow leopards using non-Euclidean distance measurement were compared with those considering activity patterns that depend only on Euclidean distance from activity centres.
 This was done using least cost path analysis where the cost of moving from one point to the other was estimated as a function of terrain ruggedness.

-Conventional population analyses assume uniform density across the study areas and provide no option to incorporate spatial variation in densities.
+Conventional population analyses assume uniform density across the study areas and provide no option to incorporate spatial variation in densities at resolutions finer than whole strata.
 However, recent developments in SECR methods allow estimation of density as a function of ecologically meaningful covariates.
-We investigated if snow leopard densities were non-uniform as function of terrain ruggedness and generated a non-uniform density surface for each study area.
+We investigated if snow leopard densities were dependent on terrain ruggedness and estimated a non-uniform density surface for each study area.
 We compare these with maps generated by using posterior estimates of individuals’ locations, where the latter is often misinterpreted as a density surface.

-Lastly, we also fitted models to all three areas simultaneously and used AICc to select between models and investigate whether effects were areaspecific or shared across areas.
+Lastly, we also fitted models to all three areas simultaneously and used AICc to select between models and investigate whether effects were area-specific or shared across areas.
 We used this analysis to compare densities in the strictly protected, partially protected and unprotected areas.

 Results